peterdavidfagan/moveit2/moveit_py/moveit/servo_client/README.md

 # Servo Module
-This module provides a client for interacting with MoveIt servo.
+This module provides a client for interacting with MoveIt Servo.

-# Tutorial
-Add links to official tutorials here.

 # Supported Devices
 * PS4 DualShock Controller